 I remember an activity from my early childhood.

 When we were in elementary school, my sisters and I used to play “school.”
-We’d get the chalk-board, the chairs and a map out—and one of us would be the teacher.
+We’d get the chalk- board out, the chairs and the map—and one of us would be the teacher.
 Sometimes, we’d get the G.I.
 Joe’s or stuffed animals involved, to enlarge the class size a bit.
 When we didn’t know what we were doing, we never lost our passion.
 We just got creative and made something up.
 It was a blast.

 I noticed over time, my whole perspective changed.
 School became somewhat of a drudgery.
 I stopped “playing” school.
 More than that, however, I stopped looking forward to it and began looking for ways to get out of it.
 Sadly, I was like most kids.
 School and learning were fun when we were young, but eventually they came to mean toil and boredom.
 For many, school is even repulsive.

 I know what some of you are thinking.
 Education isn’t meant to be fun.
 That’s not its’ purpose.
-I agree, education is not just entertainment.
+Education is not entertainment.
+Agreed.
 The purpose of school is not pleasure and amusement.
 However, based on our research, education that sticks in the minds of students is usually connected to three elements:

 Maya Angelou wrote, “We are all creative, but by the time we are three or four years old, someone has knocked the creativity out of us.
 Some people shut up the kids who start to tell stories.
 Kids dance in their cribs, but someone will insist they sit still.
 By the time the creative people are ten or twelve, they want to be like everyone else.”